pratyusha008/jekyll-now/learnings.md

 ---

 Music is an ocean and it's a life time deal.
 There will be a lot left to learn even if one is an eminent musician with more than 50 years of practice and expertise.
-Therefore fitting it into a curriculum or framework is not the right approach to learn music.
-We believe that what one can learn in a given time depends on the individual's passion to learn, hard work and most importantly practice.
-But as some of the most prominent musicians developed an appropriate approach towards understanding the basics and getting better through various techniques of music, SruthiRanjani also follows the traditional approach of learning music.
+Therefore though SruthiRanjani doesnot believe in fitting Music into a curriculum or framework,it believes in the traditional and appropriate approach framed by profound Musicians towards understanding basics and getting better through various techniques of music.

 <img class="home-trimurthis" src="/images/trimurthis.jpg" />